Skip to content

 Understanding of occupational therapy profession

-• Through an OTCAS question, the applicant will show they have sufficiently researched the profession to demonstrate that they are making a career choice based on a sound understanding of the profession of occupational therapy.
+• Through an OTCAS question, you will show you have sufficiently researched the profession to demonstrate that you are making a career choice based on a sound understanding of the profession of occupational therapy.
 Options that demonstrate understanding of the profession:

 • Observation hours